cosmos/ibc-go/docs/ibc/apps/packets_acks.md

 #### PacketDataProvider interface

-The `PacketDataProvider` interfaces is defined as follows:
+The `PacketDataProvider` interface is defined as follows:

 ```go
 // PacketDataProvider defines an optional interfaces for retrieving custom packet data stored on behalf of another application.